zulip/zulip-desktop/README.md

 ## Contribute

-If you want to contribute please make sure to read [our documentation about contributing](./CONTRIBUTING.md) first.
+If you want to contribute please make sure to read [our documentation about contributing](docs/CONTRIBUTING.md) first.

 * [Issue Tracker](https://github.com/zulip/zulip-electron/issues)
 * [Source Code](https://github.com/zulip/zulip-electron/)

+## Troubleshooting
+If you have any problems running the app please see the [most common issues](docs/troubleshooting.md).